A Federal Cost-of-Living Refund:

 Creates an option to get the benefit monthly, smoothing income volatility.

 A Cost-of-Living Refund builds on the EITC to slash the poverty rate.
 Far broader than simple technical tweaks to the EITC, this is a bold idea to help rebuild the middle class:

 Benefits half of Americans.
 153.7 million people would benefit from the Cost-of- Living Refund, according to a Tax Policy Center analysis.
-It would cut poverty by nearly a third--almost double the poverty impact of the current EITC.
+It would cut poverty by nearly a third--2.5x the poverty impact of the current EITC.

 Reaches low-income AND middle-class families, including "childless" workers.
 This plan lifts 14.7 million people out of poverty while also supporting people in the middle class who desperately need financial stability.
 Because people of color and rural residents have higher levels of poverty, it provides a significant boost to these communities.

 Expands benefits by $2.5 trillion, paid for by taxes on the wealthy and corporations.
 The Urban Institute estimates the 10-year cost at $2.5 trillion.
 Taxes on the wealthy and corporations would fund the Cost-of-Living Refund.
 Policymakers have many options, including a wealth tax, repealing the Trump tax cuts, raising taxes on income over $250,000, a financial transaction tax, and closing capital gains loopholes.